 - Patrons requesting archival materials must complete a request form, available at the Reference Desk, listing materials needed.

 - The patron's ID or driver's license will be attached to the request form and held at the Reference Desk during use of the materials.

 - A librarian will go to the Archives and/or Special Collections room, find the material, and bring the material requested to the Reference Desk.

 - Material is for in-library use only; material should be returned to the Reference Desk.

 - The patron's ID will be returned immediately upon return of the materials being used.

 Researchers wishing to come to the library in-person to do extended work in the Archives or Special Collections may do so with special permission from the University Librarian or the University Archivist.
 Please contact the Archivist to schedule an appointment.

-The Fairfield University Digital Archives is an online collection of historical photographs and documents related to the history of Fairfield University.
+The Fairfield University History Online is an online collection of historical photographs and documents related to the history of Fairfield University.
 It includes yearbooks, course catalogs, student newspapers, photographs, magazines, and other information.